obsrvbl-oss/flowlogs-reader/README.md

 176
 ```

+`S3FlowLogsReader` reads from S3.
+It takes a `bucket` name or a `bucket/prefix` identifier.

-By default it will retrieve records from log streams that were ingested in the last hour, and yield records from those log streams in that same time window.
+By default these classes will yield records from the last hour.

 You can control what's retrieved with these parameters:
 * `start_time` and `end_time` are Python `datetime.datetime` objects
-* `filter_pattern` is a string like `REJECT` or `443` used to filter the logs.
-See the examples below.
 * `region_name` is a string like `'us-east-1'`.
 This will be used to create a [boto3 Session object](http://boto3.readthedocs.io/en/latest/reference/core/session.html#boto3.session.Session).
 * `profile_name` is a string like `'my-profile'`
 * `boto_client_kwargs` is a dictionary of parameters to pass when creating the [boto3 client](http://boto3.readthedocs.io/en/latest/reference/core/session.html#boto3.session.Session.client).
 * `boto_client` is a boto3 client object.
 This takes overrides `region_name`, `profile_name`, and `boto_client_kwargs`.

+When using `FlowLogsReader` with CloudWatch Logs:

+* The `filter_pattern` keyword is a string like `REJECT` or `443` used to filter the logs.
+See the examples below.

+When using `S3FlowLogsReader` with S3:

+* The `include_accounts` keyword is an iterable of account identifiers (as strings) used to filter the logs.
+* The `include_regions` keyword is an iterable of region names used to filter the logs.

 ## Examples